Please Join us Today!

 Yvon Etienne, MBA

 Mr. Yvon Etienne speaks French, Spanish and English.
 He has attended Zamorano University and majored in Agro-Industry Engineering.
 He was awarded an Associate Degree in Liberal Arts at the Broward Community College.
 He graduated from University of Florida with BS in Food Science and Human Nutrition.
 He also earned an Master in Business Administration (MBA) at the Florida International University.
+He is an inventor.
+He is the holds one US Patent.
+He is also a 21st century thinker and a creative leader.
 He has extensive knowledge in food safety, medicinal plant & HACCP, human resource, business strategy, government regulations, finance, accounting, food defense, operations management, analytical tools and management.

 Ms. Margalie Pierre has extensive experience in the healthcare industry.
 She is working toward her Associate Degree in Nursing at the Broward College.

 Marco Reggiardo, MBA

 Mr. Marco Reggiardo graduated from the Massachusetts Institute of Technology (MIT) with a BS in Business Administration.
 He also earned an Master in Business Administration (MBA) at the Florida International University.
 He has extensive knowledge and experience in the financial industry.